 INTRODUCTION

-Understanding nature’s complexity is at the core of science (1–6)(1–6).
-In ecology and conservation, studying complexity has led to both the development of theories (2, 7–11)(2, 7–11) and considerations in policies and plans for environmental management (12–16)(12–16).
-Understanding complexity is also becoming increasingly important in the face of accelerating global environmental change, because ecological systems exposed to multiple stressors often display phenomena typical of complex systems (14, 15, 17–19)(14, 15, 17–19).
-Advancements in the study of complexity are therefore crucial, to the point that the 2021 Nobel prize in Physics was awarded to Parisi, Manabe, and Hasselmann for their “groundbreaking contributions to our understanding of complex systems(20)”(20).
+Understanding nature’s complexity is at the core of science (1–6).
+In ecology and conservation, studying complexity has led to both the development of theories (2, 7–11) and considerations in policies and plans for environmental management (12–16).
+Understanding complexity is also becoming increasingly important in the face of accelerating global environmental change, because ecological systems exposed to multiple stressors often display phenomena typical of complex systems (14, 15, 17–19).
+Advancements in the study of complexity are therefore crucial, which has been recognized in the 2021 Nobel prize in Physics, awarded to Parisi, Manabe, and Hasselmann for their “groundbreaking contributions to our understanding of complex systems”(20).

-Complexity fulfills a central role in ecology and conservation because ecological systems are quintessentially complex systems (3, 18, 21)(3, 18, 21).
-Understanding their complexity may, therefore, be key for addressing ongoing environmental crises (19, 22, 23)(19, 22, 23).
-For instance, the risk that climate change will result in abrupt shifts to alternative states in the Earth’s climates is considerable, and this awareness will be crucial to inform radical climate policy aimed at preventing catastrophic scenarios (15, 24)(15, 24).
-Climate change, in turn, affects ecosystems and food webs that are already eroded from millennia of human activities worldwide (25, 26)(25, 26).
-Recognition of the potential for a planetary systemic failure due to climate-biodiversity feedback is therefore soberingly increasing (14, 19, 22, 27).
-Nevertheless, untangling these complex dynamics of ecological systems is hindered by the fact that such systems are rarely studied as complex systems per se.
-Most research in the environmental sciences continues to follow traditional reductionist approaches (28)(28) instead of capitalizing on developments in complex system science.
+Complexity sciences belong in a central role in ecology and conservation because ecological systems are quintessentially complex systems (3, 18, 21).
+Understanding the complexity of ecological systems may, therefore, be key for addressing ongoing environmental crises (19, 22, 23).
+For instance, the risk that climate change will result in abrupt shifts in the Earth’s climate is considerable, and this awareness is critical to informing climate policy aimed at preventing catastrophic scenarios (15, 24).
+Climate change, in turn, affects ecosystems and food webs that are already degraded and altered from millennia of human activities worldwide (25, 26).
+Recognition of the potential for a planetary systemic failure due to climate-biodiversity feedback is (14, 19, 22, 27)urgent and increasingly recognized (14, 19, 22, 27).
+Nevertheless, untangling complex dynamics of ecological systems is hindered by the fact that such systems are rarely studied as complex systems per se.
+Most research in the environmental sciences continues to follow traditional reductionist approaches (28) instead of applying pre-existing developments in complex system science.

-Complex system science (CSS) emerged in the 20th century from a confluence of disciplines that independently attempted to bypass the limitation of traditional reductionist approaches in the study of complex systems (6, 29, 30)(6, 29, 30).
-CSS is tied to more traditional studies on complexity, but it distinguishes itself as an independent, quantitative field that attempts to identify general laws across complex systems of different types, including biological, social, or technological alike.
-Despite the historical epistemological and ontological difficulties in defining complexity (3, 31–33)(3, 31–33), researchers in CSS have reached a consensus on what characterizes complex systems (4–6, 18, 21, 34, 35)(4–6, 18, 21, 34, 35) (Table 1).
-Grounding the study of ecological complexity in CSS has, therefore, the potential to facilitate coordination and advancements in ecology and the study of complexity.
-Here, we provide a synthesis to help tie the two fields together.
+Complex system science (CSS) emerged in the 20th century from a confluence of disciplines that independently attempted to bypass the limitation of conventional, reductionist approaches in the study of complex systems (6, 29, 30).
+CSS is tied to more traditional studies on complexity, which attempts to understand the fundamental, governing laws of complexity, but it distinguishes itself as an independent, quantitative field that attempts to identify and explain phenomena across complex systems of different types, including the biological, social, and technological.
+Despite the historical epistemological and ontological difficulties in defining complexity (3, 31–33), researchers in CSS have reached a consensus on what characterizes complex systems (4–6, 18, 21, 34, 35) (Table 1).
+Grounding the study of ecological complexity in CSS therefore has the potential to facilitate coordinated advancements in ecology and the study of complexity.
+Here, we provide a synthesis to identify and forge links between these disciplines.